SQream/sqream_docs/reference/sql/sql_syntax/null_handling.rst

 Null handling
 ***************************

-SQream DB handles ``NULL`` values similar to other RDBMSs, but there are some differences that are worth noting.
+SQream DB handles ``NULL`` values similar to other RDBMSs, with some minor differences.

 .. tip:: When using :ref:`sqream sql<sqream_sql_cli_reference>` ``NULL`` values are displayed as ``\N``.
 Different clients may show other values, including an empty string.